Citation, DOI & article data

-Acaeruloplasminaemia is an autosomal recessive type of neurodegeneration with brain iron accumulation and disorder of iron metabolism caused by a mutation in the caeruloplasmin (CP) gene resulting in production of dysfunctional caeruloplasmin.
+Aceruloplasminemia is an autosomal recessive type of neurodegeneration with brain iron accumulation and disorder of iron metabolism caused by a mutation in the ceruloplasmin (CP) gene resulting in the production of dysfunctional ceruloplasmin.

-Acaeruloplasminaemia is a very rare disorder, with one Japanese study estimating a prevalence of approximately 1 in 2 million 1.
-The disease affects a wide variety of age groups, however tends to become symptomatic in adulthood 1.
+Aceruloplasminemia is a very rare disorder, with one Japanese study estimating a prevalence of approximately 1 in 2 million 1.
+The disease became symptomatic in an age group of 20 to 60 years 1.

 Patients present with a classic triad of clinical features caused by iron accumulation in various organs: